 Item #2: Financials

-Jason explained the report He said there is currently 3 to 4 years of salary for Tyler.
-The account numbers reflect the Fish and Wildlife depsoti.
-The Stinkingwater RCPP final meeting was held today.
+Jason explained the report.
+He said there is currently 3 to 4 years of salary for Tyler.
+The admin account numbers reflect the Fish and Wildlife deposit.
+The Stinkingwater RCPP renewal final meeting was held today.
 This can be charged in the next 2-3 weeks.
-Tyler has spent a lot of time spraying these past couple of weeks: Poison Creek, Med Sage and Purple Loosestrife projects have all been completed.
+Tyler has spent a lot of time spraying these past couple of weeks: , Med Sage, Long Hollow, Burke Springs and Purple Loosestrife projects have all been completed.
 There were no questions.
 Jesse moved to approve; Jim seconded.
 There was no opposition by those present eligible to vote and it passed.

 Item #3: Project Progress and Updates